prasaar/aiwhispr/README.md

 ```

 ### Environment variables
-AIWHISPR_HOME_DIR environment variable should be the fullpath to aiwhispr directory.
+AIWHISPR_HOME_DIR environment variable should be the full path to aiwhispr directory.

-AIWHISPR_LOG_LEVEL environment variable cane be set to  DEBUG / INFO / WARNING / ERROR
+AIWHISPR_LOG_LEVEL environment variable can be set to  DEBUG / INFO / WARNING / ERROR
 ```
 AIWHISPR_HOME=/<...>/aiwhispr
 AIWHISPR_LOG_LEVEL=DEBUG